j50n/deno-proc/site/src/data-transforms/record.md

 High-performance binary-safe format using ASCII control characters for maximum throughput.

+> ⚠️ **Experimental (v0.24.0+)**: Record format transforms are under active development.
+API may change as we improve correctness and streaming performance.
+Test thoroughly with your data patterns.

 ## Overview

 Record format is designed for **maximum performance** in data processing pipelines.
 It uses ASCII control characters (Record Separator and Field Separator) to achieve reliable parsing while supporting any UTF-8 content in field values, including tabs and newlines.